(See Main Section: Cold War)

 Membership in the Communist Party was not and had never been illegal.
 Each of the witnesses had at one time or another been a member (most still were), while a few had been in the past and only briefly.
 The unfriendly witnesses refused to answer the questions on First Amendment principles.
 Sometimes the questioning generated intense hostility, as in the case of screenwriter John Howard Lawson’s testimony.
 After the hearings, proceedings against the Hollywood Ten took place in the full House of Representatives.
 On November 24, they voted 346 to 17 to cite the Hollywood Ten for contempt of Congress.
 The next day Motion Picture Association of America president Eric Johnston issued a press release declaring that the Hollywood Ten would be fired or suspended without pay until they were cleared of contempt charges and had sworn that they were not communists.
 This was, in effect the first Hollywood blacklist.
 The Hollywood Ten were convicted and sentenced to one-year prison terms.

-Humphrey Bogart felt enough pressure from the backlash of his involvement with the Committee For The First Amendment that he felt compelled to publish an article in Photoplay titled, “I’m No Communist.”
+During the Cold War, Humphrey Bogart felt enough pressure from the backlash of his involvement with the Committee For The First Amendment that he felt compelled to publish an article in Photoplay titled, “I’m No Communist.”

 Red Channels: The Report of Communist Influence in Radio and Television